manjureddy7/feature-with-flags/README.md

     enable: true,
     activationStrategies: ["ReleaseDateActivationStrategy"],

+    // releaseDate should be in "November 21, 2021" or "12/26/2021" // MM/DD/YYYY format.
-    releaseDate: "November 21, 2021", // Note: releaseDate should be in this format.
-This key is must a provided for as ReleaseDateActivationStrategy looks for releaseDate in the config,
+    releaseDate: "November 21, 2021", //This key is must a provided for as ReleaseDateActivationStrategy looks for releaseDate in the config,

     .... other configurations
   },